Make Sure You Are Updated

 This may be a bit more complicated but selecting the highest available frequency on your router is recommended.
 You can do this by accessing your network administrator settings.
 The standard setting is 2.4 GHz but some some routers will offer 5 GHz.
 5GHz provides faster speeds at a cost of range, so it’s important to consider how far away your router is.
 Check out these two videos below for a great explanation!

 When selecting a channel, first open up the windows command prompt and input “netsh wlan show all”.
-This will allow you to see what channels all your neighbors are using.
+This will allow you to see what channels all your neighbours are using.
 From here you want to figure out one they are not using, the more traffic on one channel will slow it down.
 To then change your routers channel open up wireless network’s administrator settings and search through for the channel selection.
 These will differ depending on which model you are using.

 Although simple these changes can certainly make a difference.
 If you find that you are still struggling you can always call your service provider and see what they can offer, such as higher internet speeds.
 In addition to this, it might just be worth investing in a newer high speed router.